Vatsallavari/ApoorvCTF/README.md

    ```sh
    pip install -r requirements.txt
    ```
-3. Run the provided scripts and follow the instructions in each writeup.
+3. Follow the instructions in each writeup for additional steps.

+---